-Harsha de Silva is a development economist with a PhD from the University of Missouri.
-He focuses on economics of information and communication technology in emerging Asia, particularly in rural agricultural and financial markets, and on the political economy of Sri Lanka.
-Since April 2010, Harsha is also a Member of Parliament of Sri Lanka representing the United National Party.
-In the mid-nineties Harsha co-founded and later sold his stake in Survey and Market Research Team, now Sri Lanka’s largest market research firm, The Nielsen Company.
-Harsha is currently a Member of Parliament in Sri Lanka.
+Harsha de Silva is a Senior Policy Fellow at LIRNEasia.
+His primary interest is in development economics, with a focus on economics of information and communication technology in emerging Asia.
+He is particularly interested in rural agricultural and financial markets, and the political economy of Sri Lanka.
+Since April 2010, Harsha is also a Member of Parliament of Sri Lanka and he currently represents the main opposition party.

 From 2015 to 2019, Harsha held a number of ministerial portfolios within the Government of Sri Lanka.
 These included the Deputy Minister of Foreign Affairs as well as the Deputy Minister of Policy Planning, Economic Affairs, Child, Youth and Cultural Affairs.
 As the Deputy Minister of Policy Planning, Economic Affairs, Child, Youth and Cultural Affairs, he was responsible for development of policies to introduce a social market economy to Sri Lanka.
 In 2016, Harsha spearheaded the establishment of Suwa Seriya, a modern EMT and Ambulance service in Sri Lanka that now covers the entire island and is free of charge.
 He was also instrumental in setting the groundwork for the development of a cold storage system in Sri Lanka.